- Home

 People who have had surgery followed by radiation therapy are more at risk.
 Lymphoedema or swelling is sometimes just a temporary effect of radiation therapy, but it can be ongoing.
 It can also be a late effect, appearing months or even years after treatment.

-Lymphoedema is easier to manage if the condition is treated early.
-The main signs of lymphoedema include swelling, redness and skin warmth, which may come and go.
-It is important to avoid pressure, injury or infection to the affected part of your body, and to see your doctor if you have any signs of lymphoedema.
+- It is important to keep active, avoid pressure, injury or infection to the affected part of your body, and see your doctor if you have any signs of lymphoedema.

-Some hospitals have specialist physiotherapists who can teach you simple exercises to reduce your risk of developing lymphoedema or show you ways to manage it if you have developed it.
-There are also outpatient and private lymphoedema practitioners.
+- Specialist physiotherapists (called lymphoedema practitioners) can help you to reduce your risk of lymphoedema or show you ways to manage lymphoedema if you have developed it.
+A personalised treatment plan may include exercises, skin care, lymphatic drainage massage and compression garments, if needed.

 For more on this, see Lymphoedema, or call Cancer Council 13 11 20.